rslurry/subwaybuilder-patcher-settingsTweaks/README.md

 You're now ready to set up the `settingsTweaks` configuration file.
 See the next section for details.

 ## Config
 Like the `subwaybuilder-patcher` and `mapPatcher`, `settingsTweaks` is controlled by a configuration file named `config.js`.
 The configuration file will specify which settings you wish to change and what you wish to set them to.
 Each setting can be independently controlled - so if you don't want to change the maximum slope percentage, then turn that off by setting it to `false`.
-The `config_example.js` file should give you a good idea how to use it.
+The `config_example.js` file should give you a good idea how to use it, and all changes are disabled by default so you can selectively enable your desired changes.
 Here is an example `config.js` that changes all currently implemented settings:
 ```js
 const config = {
     "changeGameSpeeds" : true, // true or false.
 Determines whether to change the simulation speeds